Jessica Stockholder: Early installations and sculpture

 Throughout her career, Stockholder's work has largely been divided between temporary, site-specific installations created for quasi-public spaces such as museums and more human-scaled, autonomous assemblages or sculptures, often built in her studio and exhibited in galleries.
-Her installations and gallery exhibitions in the 1990s were noted for their quirky juxtapositions, rough construction, and unusual mix of unruliness with refined, Matisse-like color and patterning.Kalin Tom. "'Plastic Fantastic Lover (Object A)', Blumhelman Warehouse," Artforum, January 1992.
-Retrieved January 7, 2022.Pagel, David.
-"Having and Using," Los Angeles Times, April 25, 1996, p.
-F-11.
-Retrieved January 6, 2022.
+Her installations and gallery exhibitions in the 1990s were noted for their quirky juxtapositions, rough construction, and unusual mix of unruliness with refined, Matisse-like color and patterning.
 In reviews of shows at American Fine Arts (1990) and Jay Gorney (1995) New York Times critic Roberta Smith characterized the work as provocative, "insistently abstract," and unsettling in its determination "to stop making visual sense, to combine the unlikely styles of assemblage art and Color Field painting [in] hybrids so discursive and strange that the mind can't quite take hold of them."
 A Los Angeles Times review of a show in 1996 described Stockholder's "gloriously klutzy sculptures" as unwieldy and casually offhanded, but held together by "an acute, formal intelligence."

-Stockholder created major installations in the 1990s at the Dia Foundation, Middelheim Open Air Sculpture Museum (Landscape Linoleum, 1998, Antwerp), and Power Plant (Toronto), among others.Smith, Roberta.
-"Making the Abstract Light, Sunny and Personal," The New York Times, November 3, 1995, p.
-C26.
-Retrieved January 6, 2022.
+Stockholder created major installations in the 1990s at the Dia Foundation, Middelheim Open Air Sculpture Museum (Landscape Linoleum, 1998, Antwerp), and Power Plant (Toronto), among others.
 The Dia work, Your Skin in This Weather Bourne Eye-Threads & Swollen Perfume (1995), occupied a 3,600-square-foot room, spilling into the center's lobby and out windows into an alley.
-Michael Kimmelman described it as raucous and operatic, with blocks of bouncing high-key color and multiple vantage points creating the experience of "entering a Matisse cutout, David Hockney stage set" or Frank Gehry structure.Van de Walle, Mark.
-"Party Flavor," Artforum, December 1996.
-Retrieved January 7, 2022.
+Michael Kimmelman described it as raucous and operatic, with blocks of bouncing high-key color and multiple vantage points creating the experience of "entering a Matisse cutout, David Hockney stage set" or Frank Gehry structure.
 Curator Lynne Cooke wrote that Stockholder "tangibly, concretely, merges art space and real space, such that [they] become interchangeable," allowing her painterly space to achieve a quality of lived experience comparable to architecture.
-Sculpture's Deborah Solomon called the Power Plant installation (First Cousin Once Removed or Cinema of Brushing Skin, 1999) a Fauvish tour-de-force of "deeply cultured zaniness."
+Sculptures Deborah Solomon called the Power Plant installation (First Cousin Once Removed or Cinema of Brushing Skin, 1999) a Fauvish tour-de-force of "deeply cultured zaniness."
 She wrote that the work "domesticated" art history, with overflowing contents—lamps, linoleum, dropped ceiling, upended wheelbarrow, and trailer truck with tires painted swimming-pool blue—that stripped modernist reference points such as Mondrian and minimalism of their typical moral gravity and utopian strivings.